 Most Common Tow Bar Brands

-In October, we sold our MINI Cooper Convertible and bought a 2015 Jeep Cherokee Trailhawk which fit the bill – but not without a few modifications, which we’ll cover more in Part 2 of this series.
+In October, we sold our MINI Cooper Convertible and bought a 2015 Jeep Cherokee Trailhawk The Jeep is towable, but not without a few modifications, which we’ll cover more in Part 2 of this series.

 Which Tow Bar did we Choose and Why?